Camel Workshop

 Doug Baum: Doug Baum has owned and operated Texas Camel Corps since 1997.
 Business activities include guided camel treks in the Big Bend region of Texas, guided tours in Egypt, Jordan, Morocco, India, and Kenya, and annual public education programs with his family’s camels from Mississippi to Arizona and New Mexico, and across Texas.
 Baum is also an award-winning documentary filmmaker and he and his camels have been featured in Texas Monthly, Texas Highways, ARAMCO World magazine, and National Geographic Adventure.

 Nick Morrow: Nick Morrow graduated from Utah State University with a Bachelor’s degree in Animal, Dairy, and Veterinary Science with an emphasis in Bioveterinary Science.
 He also received a minor in Biology and Chemistry.
-It is anticipated that he starts vet school at Utah State’s School of Veterinary Medicine in the fall of 2022.
+He started vet school at Utah State’s School of Veterinary Medicine in the fall of 2022.
 Aside from his schooling, Nick is also the owner of a mobile animal care and training business called Hooves, Humps & Horns.
 He trains exotics, livestock, and horses, around the United States.

 Danbury, CT 06811

-General information on getting to our Brewster Campus are available here
+General information on getting to our Brewster Campus is available here